chaijs/chai-as-promised/README.md

          align="right" valign="top" alt="Promises/A+ logo" />
 </a>

-# Chai Assertions for Working with Promises
+# Chai Assertions for Promises

 **Chai as Promised** extends [Chai][chai] with a fluent language for asserting facts about [promises][presentation].